Vinge1718/hair_salon/README.md

     - psql hair_salon < hair_salon.psql
 * Connect to psql again and connect to your new database `\c hair_salon`.
     - run \dt to view your tables
+* For testing purposes you have to create a test database using our development database as a template, like this:
+    `hair_salon=# CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon;`

 ## Known Problems
 - ...